Policy directive drinks targets - assessing and reporting

 - healthy vending plan-o-grams in health services resource - click here

-Start using FoodChecker to assess your drink provision
+Start using FoodChecker to assess your drink provision.

-Ensure you have completed an assessment for each internally managed retail food outlet and each vending machine layout.
+Complete an assessment for each internally managed retail food outlet and each vending machine layout.

 Also, don’t forget to implement Healthy Choices for your staff/event catering.